void

 [III.1] Toto psaní bylo vynuceno okolnostmi, když kuchař okultista nadobro si rozlil ocet s plukovníkem Schröderem, který mu dosud držel palec, ale na kterého se při večeři na rozloučenou s důstojníky maršbatalionu opět, nešťastnou náhodou, nedostala porce rolované telecí ledviny, a plukovník Schröder ho poslal s marškumpačkou do pole, svěřiv důstojnickou kuchyni pluku nějakému nešťastnému učiteli z ústavu slepců na Klárově.

-is mentioned by Švejk when he relates about an Indian emperor who becomes a pig my the migration of his soul.
+India is mentioned by Švejk when he relates the story of an Indian emperor who became a pig through the migration of his soul.

 Background

-was in 1914 a British crown colony who contributed sizeable forces (one million) to the British army in World War I. Apart from the current Republic of India it included modern Pakistan, Nepal, Bhutan, Sri Lanka, Bangladesh and Myanmar.
+India was in 1914 a British crown colony which contributed sizeable forces (about one million) to the British army in World War I. Apart from the present Republic of India, it included modern Pakistan, Nepal, Bhutan, Sri Lanka, Bangladesh, and Myanmar.

 Quote(s) from the novel